 Chris Fenter – Home Inspector, ACI 263377

 Chris Fenter is a Certified American Society of Home Inspectors (ASHI) member.
-Before working with us, Chris was the Regional Maintenance Coordinator at EAGLE Prep Elementary Schools.
-There he was solely responsible for fixing and maintaining the buildings and systems for their three school buildings.
-Not only does Chris have an extensive background in building maintenance, but he also has a career background in construction, and carpentry.
-In his free time, Chris builds custom reclaimed wood pieces with Fenterworks, LLC.
-He has a master’s degree from Webster University and currently resides with his wife and dog near Tower Grove Park, where he bikes and plays softball.
+Before working with us, Chris was the Regional Maintenance Coordinator for EAGLE Prep Elementary Schools.
+There is was solely responsible for fixing and maintaining the buildings and systems for their three school buildings.
+He has a master’s degree from Webster University in education and uses those skills to teach Agents about the Home Inspection process through Mock Inspections, Lunch and Learns, and other Realtor training sessions.
+In his free time, Chris builds custom reclaimed wood pieces with Fenterworks, LLC and currently resides with his wife and dog near Tower Grove Park, where he bikes and plays softball.

 Stu Coffel – Home Inspector, ACI 264880

 Stu Coffel is a lifelong resident of St. Louis-and a proud Parkway South H.S. grad-who then attended Missouri State University.
 After honing his interpersonal and customer service skills as a pain management consultant and massage therapist, Stu decided to change careers.
 It was through his hobby of helping people with small home renovations and maintenance that he decided to take the leap and join The Scott Frederick Team.
 He lives in the Tower Grove area with his girlfriend and three dogs, is a father of a hockey-playing son, an avid outdoors-man, and a big fan of the St. Louis Blues.
 He is a Certified American Society of Home Inspectors (ASHI) member.